ryanturnerwebdev/netbox/docs/features/circuits.md

 Each circuit may have up to two terminations (A and Z) defined.
 Each termination can be associated with a particular site or provider network.
 In the case of the former, a cable can be connected between the circuit termination and a device component to map its physical connectivity.

-!!! warning "Physical vs. Virtual Circuits"
+:::warning "Physical vs. Virtual Circuits"
     The circuit model in NetBox represents **physical** connections.
 Don't confuse these with _virtual_ circuits which may be offered by providers overlaid on physical infrastructure.
 (For example, a VLAN-tagged subinterface would be a virtual circuit.)
 A good rule of thumb: If you can't point to it, it's not a physical circuit.